The babysitter in your home: routines, rules and behaviour

 When you get home: reviewing the babysitting experience

-- what went well and what was challenging
+- went well

 It’s important to praise anything the babysitter did well, like tidying up or drawing with your child.